njsmith/zs/doc/logistics.rst

 Contact:
   Nathaniel J. Smith <nathaniel.smith@ed.ac.uk>

+Citation:
+  If you use this software in work that leads to a scientific publication, and feel that a citation would be appropriate, then here is a possible citation:

+  Smith, N. J. (in preparation).
+ZS: A file format for efficiently distributing, using, and archiving record-oriented data sets of any size.
+Retrieved from http://vorpus.org/papers/draft/zs-paper.pdf

 Developer dependencies (only needed for hacking on source):
   * Cython: needed to build from checkout
   * nose: needed to run tests